FAST Healthcare - Asthma Innovation Challenges

 - Nina Blackett, Director of Digital Health, Asthma UK

-Who should attend this Workshop?
+Who attended this Workshop?

 Online applications’ deadline: 19th November, 2018